adriantofan/go_play_hn/README.md

     The solution seem to be non deterministic algorithms such as hyperLogLog and family.

+### Speed optimizations
 * Given that AddLog is called on successive logs it might be possible to optimize it further such that we don't lookup the same log chain at each step

-* It doesn't seem realistic to work with more than a few days.
-Given that logs are contiguous the hash of hash trie implementation could easily be replaced with an big array reducing further startup and look up time.
+* Given that logs are contiguous the hash of hash trie implementation could easily be replaced with an big array reducing further startup and look up time.

+* date parsing and conversion to components can be much improved given the standard format

+### Memory usage optimizations

 * it might be possible to not work with urls and replace them with a data structure that is basically a string hash and byte range in the file.
 Given that the file is memory mapped, it can work nicely, but eventually it will be very disk bound.

-* date parsing and conversion to components can be much improved given the standard format

 * performance and especially memory consumption might be further improved using a radix tree instead of the temporary hash map that keeps the url counts